NutritionalLungImmunity/nlisim/README.md

 * `tox -e py3`: Run only the unit tests.
 * `tox -e py3 -- --cov`: Run the unit tests and output coverage information.

-Finally, you can run `tox -e format` to automatically reformat your code to comply with some (but unfortunatly not all) of the style checks.
+Finally, you can run `tox -e format` to automatically reformat your code to comply with some (but unfortunately not all) of the style checks.

 # Code organization